This post may contain affiliate or sponsored links. Please read our disclosure policy.

 If you have meat that you didn’t use in the sandwiches, score!
 Here are some ideas on how to use it:

-- Freeze it and make the same recipe a few weeks down the road.
+– Freeze it in the sauce and make the same recipe a few weeks down the road.

 – Make Baked Nachos.
 Add meat, cheese, and desired toppings over tortilla chips and bake.

-This recipe would also be a great meal for idea for groups of people!
-We have lots of recipes that would work for large groups.
+We have lots of other recipes that would work for large groups, too.
 Make sure to check them out!